c-ash-dev/DED-Frontend-1/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.23.

+## Getting Started
+Angular is an app-design framework and development platform for creating dynamic single-page apps.

+### Node.js
+Angular applications require Node.js and the npm package manager.
+[Download Node.js](https://nodejs.org/en/download/)

+### npm package manager
+Once Node.js is installed, run `npm install npm@latest -g` to install the latest version of npm.

+### Installing npm package dependencies
+When npm has finished downloading, navigate to this repo and run `npm install`.
+This will download all of the required npm packages listed in package.json.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.